1. FC Schweinfurt 05: Yo-yo years: 1976–2016

 After the 1974–75 season, FC 05 began to falter: poor results and financial problems saw the club descend first to the Bayernliga (III) and then, for the first time in 1983, to the Landesliga Bayern-Nord (IV).

 Schweinfurt 05 became a yo-yo club ascending and descending between tiers III and IV, with just a pair of brief 2.
 Bundesliga appearances in 1990–91 and in 2001–02.

 As 1989–90 Bayernliga champion the club prevailed in the advancement games to 2.
 Bundesliga, but was not able to keep pace in the new league.

 The year before, the team had made it into the last sixteen of the 1989–90 DFB-Pokal, where it lost 0–2 to Eintracht Braunschweig.

 In 2001, Schweinfurt was promoted to 2.
 Bundesliga after finishing 3rd in Regionalliga Süd.

-The team's third place finish was enough to let them skip past the amateur side of VfB Suttgart, who were not allowed to advance a second side to the professional ranks.
+The team's third-place finish was enough to let them skip past the amateur side of VfB Stuttgart, who were not allowed to advance a second side to the professional ranks.

 Despite a decent first half of the tier-two season, FC 05 finally could not avoid relegation after one year.

 Disasters happened in 2004 when FC Schweinfurt 05 was forced to leave the Regionalliga Süd (III) because of financial reasons, and in 2005 when the club went bankrupt.
 The results in the Bayernliga (IV) were annulled, and the team was relegated to the fifth tier Landesliga.

 A re-structured club successfully worked its way back into Bayernliga in 2007.
 After it was relegated again to the now tier-six Landesliga in 2009, the team returned to the Bayernliga immediately the following year.
 At the end of the 2011–12 season Schweinfurt managed to qualify for the promotion round to the new Regionalliga Bayern (IV) and advanced to the second round, where the team missed out on promotion.

 The club finally earned direct promotion to tier-four Regionalliga Bayern in the 2012–13 season by taking the championship in the Bayernliga northern division.

 Schweinfurt's first three Regionalliga years, however, were characterized by a permanent but successful struggle against relegation.

 Recent years: 2016–today

 In 2016, the FC 05 first team was spun off into 1.
 FC Schweinfurt 1905 Fußball GmbH.
-By means of the reorganization, the club again established professional structures that shall pave the way back to higher leagues.
+By means of the reorganization, the club again established professional structures to pave the way back to higher leagues.